-Today's publishing market has grown explosively over the last years and traditional publishers have met increased competion from other types of publishers, such as print-on-demand.
-During this time open access journals have become more common, and within this market there also exist some publishers which offer more or less questionable venues for publishing.
-It is very easy to create a website that, at first sight, looks reasonably serious, and in some cases it might even be a case of a copy of a serious journal's website with a journal title similar to an already established journal, in hope of tricking potential authors to pay to publish in the journal.
+Today's publishing market has grown explosively over the last years and traditional publishers have met increased competition from other types of publishers, such as print-on-demand.
+During this time open access journals have become more common, and within this market, there also exist some publishers which offer more or less questionable venues for publishing.
+It is very easy to create a website that, at first sight, looks reasonably serious, and in some cases, it might even be a case of a copy of a serious journal's website with a journal-title similar to an already established journal, in hope of tricking potential authors to pay to publish in the journal.
 One of the reasons for this is that many researchers within the academic community are expected to publish as much as possible (publish or perish) and since those questionable publishers usually promise a speedy peer review process and high acceptance rate, many researchers might be tricked into publishing in these journals.

-A distinctive characteristic of these publishers is that they send emails that seems to be directed personally to the recipient researcher or postgraduate student which is a way to promise a fast and sure acceptance of a submitted manuscript.
+A distinctive characteristic of these publishers is that they send emails that seem to be directed personally to the recipient researcher or postgraduate student which is a way to promise a fast and sure acceptance of a submitted manuscript.
 In other words, they are out to catch potential authors for their journals.
 This type of publishers and journals are therefore called predatory publishers and predatory journals.

-In the following sections on questionable publishers and journals we will talk about some of their distinctive characteristics (Questionable publishers and journals: Characteristics) as well as resources that can be used to avoid them (Questionable publishers and journals: Control strategies).
+In the following sections on questionable publishers and journals, we will talk about some of their distinctive characteristics (Questionable publishers and journals: Characteristics) as well as resources that can be used to avoid them (Questionable publishers and journals: Control strategies).

 Eriksson, S. & Helgesson, G. (2017).
 The false academy: predatory publishing in science and bioethics.
 Medicine, Health Care And Philosophy, 20(2), 163-170. doi: https://dx.doi.org/10.1007%2Fs11019-016-9740-3